sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 #### Pitch Stickiness

-Specific to the Thrustmaster Boeing, our time testing the product revealed a sometimes sticky feeling when moving the pitch axis laterally.
+Specific to the Thrustmaster, our time testing the product revealed a sometimes sticky feeling when moving the pitch axis laterally.
 We tested this claim for and analyzed each review for negative sentiment revolving around a high degree of friction or "stickineess" in moving the yoke laterally.
 We found that 6% (3/50) of reviews (3 stars or lower) mention stickiness of the yoke as an issue.